szaimen/Nextcloud-NAS-Guide/README.md

 1. Enabling Inotify is **not** recommended and normally not necessary

 **Now repeat that method for the whole list that you've made, starting at point 2.**
+(If you are done, please don't close the script!
+You will need it again in the next step!)

 Please note that you can always change the settings for your mounts in Nextcloud by opening `https://yourdomain-or-ipaddress/settings/admin/externalstorages` with your Nextcloud admin account afterwards.